emina-mahmutbegovic/graphql-api/README.md

 ```

 ### deleteSearchedForCount
 Used to reset searched for counter for a specific user.
-Returnes searched for count for the user, after the reset.
+Returns searched for count for the user, after the reset.

 @Params